HaifaUniversity/uoh-ngx-theme/projects/uoh/ngx-theme/README.md

 <uoh-back-to-top></uoh-back-to-top>
 ```

+> Note: If needed you can inject the `UohBackToTop` service and use the same functionality in your components.
+The service includes a cross-browser `back` method which returns the focus to the top of the page.

 If you want to add this functionality only for mobile you will have to add the following configuration to your `styles.scss`:

 ```scss